nanobox-io/nanobox-docs/source/cli/destroy.html.md

 title: destroy
 ---

-The `destroy` command destroys the current nanobox VM.
+The `destroy` command destroys the currently running nanobox VM by issuing a "vagrant destroy".

 ### Usage:
 ```shell